Terrigal

 Terrigal Beach House, Photo provided by Terrigal Beach House

 Terrigal Haven is easily accessible via a short coastal walk from The Esplanade.
 If you’re an early bird, catch the worthy sunrise at Terrigal Point, the tip of a dog-friendly reserve.
 This site is also near a lookout where the retired Australian naval warship, the HMAS Adelaide, was scuttled in 2011 to form an easily accessible artificial dive reef.
 Breakfast begins with more beautiful views at the Terrigal Pavilion or Haven Beach Kiosk, peering over the calm, crystal clear water that invites you for a swim or snorkel at Terrigal Haven.
 Stretch your legs with a steep but short walk up to the iconic Skillion, where you’re promptly greeted by a lookout across the headlands, from Avoca to Forresters Beach.
-Refuel nearby with fish and chips at the Haven Beach Kiosk or fill your esky with local produce to close out the day with a bbq in the Haven reserve.
+Refuel at nearby cafes or fill your esky with local produce to close out the day with a BBQ in the Haven reserve.

 10. Embrace the surfie lifestyle